Tensor Cross Interpolation of Purities in Quantum Many-Body Systems: Discussion

 In this work, we have demonstrated that the entanglement feature provides an efficient framework for characterizing quantum many-body systems beyond the standard study of entanglement scaling.
 Our analysis reveals three distinct complexity regimes: strongly-entangled ETH-like states showing a transition from exponential to constant bond dimension with system size, area-law states exhibiting consistently low bond dimension encodings, and states at phase transitions (like MBLT) displaying persistently complex entanglement features.

 Learning of the entanglement feature by \ttc{} algorithm and resulting rank of the interpolated state gives conceptual insights into the structure of the complete set of its purities.
 In addition, we demonstrated two proof-of-concept applications of interpolated entanglement feature.
 First, we used it to efficiently calculate the distances between complete set of purities for a broad class of quantum states.
 Among the considered broad class of different quantum states, we observed a natural clustering of states near the Haar random and product state extremes, as well as presence of several outliers that exhibit markedly different entanglement structure.
 Second, we have also demonstrated that entanglement feature can be used practically for tasks like finding optimal basis orderings that minimize entanglement across bipartitions.
-This was demonstrated successfully on the test case of randomly shuffled MPS states, where our algorithm recovered area-law scaling from apparent volume-law behavior.
+This was demonstrated successfully on the test case of randomly shuffled MPS states, where our algorithm recovered area-law scaling from apparent volume-law behavior. \re{We also discussed other, more speculative applications of entanglement feature to multipartite entanglement quantification and quantum error correction in Section~\ref{Sec:additional-app}.}

 Potentially interesting further application of the \ttc{} interpolation for purities constructed in our work is the search for resonances within the many-body localized phase~\cite{PhysRevLett.119.110604,PhysRevLett.122.040601}.
 These resonances are expected to appear as small clusters of strongly entangled spins among the majority of other spins featuring the area-law entanglement.
 However, identifying such regions and studying their behavior is a challenging task.
 The existing algorithm for such resonance search revealed interesting insights~\cite{Herviou_2019}, but its extension to larger system sizes is not possible due to exponential scaling of complexity with the system size.
 Given the success of the \ttc{} learning of the entanglement feature deep in the MBL phase, we expect that it may be used as a basis of the more efficient polynomial-time algorithm for the search and characterization of resonances.
 When applied to highly excited eigenstates in the MBL phase, or physical states obtained after long-time evolution, such algorithm may reveal useful insights into the resonance structure for large systems.